 It’s all well and good to know what self-worth is, but what does knowing your self-worth mean, and how can that change your life for the better?

-Well, having a proper amount of self-worth would mean you have a favorable view or yourself.
-People who know their value in this sense have an unshakable belief in their own abilities and the impact they can bring in any setting they find themselves in.
+Well, having a proper amount of self-worth would mean you have a favorable view of yourself.
+People who value themselves in this sense have an unshakable belief in their own abilities and the impact they can bring in any setting they find themselves in.

-When you develop a sense of value and self-worth, you find yourself feeling worthy of good things and happiness.
+When you develop a sense of value and self-worth, you find yourself feeling worthy of love, good things, and happiness.

 You quietly accept happiness, health, wealth, success, respect, and love—in spite of circumstances or other people’s opinions.
 You accept these as your right and stop acting surprised like you received mail on Sunday when they happen to you.